eggplanetio/docker-nuxt/README.md

 ## Customize before build

-If you need to customize your project before the nuxt build you can use `-- build-arg autobuild=no`.
+If you need to customize your project before the nuxt build you can use `--build-arg autobuild=no`.
 Dont forget to call nuxt build yourself:

 ```
 FROM eggplanet/nuxt